civkit/staking-credentials-spec/60-staking-credentials-archi.md

 ## Credentials Issuance

-The credentials issuance is an authorization protocol wherein the Requester presents scarce asset and blinded credentials to the Issuer for authorization.
-Usually, the rate of scarce assets to credentials as placed by the Issuer should have been discovered by the Committer in non-defined protocol phase.
+The credential issuance is an authorization protocol in which the Requester presents scarce assets and blinded credentials to the Issuer for approval.
+Typically, the exchange rate of scarce assets to credentials, as determined by the Issuer, should have been discovered by the
+Committer during a non-specific protocol phase.

 There are a number of scarce assets that can serve, including (non-limited):
 - proof-of-payment (e.g Lightning preimage or on-chain txid)